zowe/docs-site/docs/user-guide/systemrequirements-zos.md

 For information on using MFA in Zowe, see [Multi-Factor Authentication](mvd-configuration.md#multi-factor-authentication-configuration).

 **Note:** MFA must work with Single sign-on (SSO).
-Make sure Athat [SSO](#single-sign-on-sso) is configured before you use MFA in Zowe.
+Make sure that [SSO](#single-sign-on-sso) is configured before you use MFA in Zowe.

 ### Single Sign-On (SSO)

 Zowe has an SSO scheme with the goal that each time you use multiple Zowe components you should only be prompted to login once.
-This behavior includes the services onboarded to the Zowe.

 Requirements: